+353-1-416-8900REST OF WORLD

 Speak directly to the analyst to clarify any post sales queries you may have.

-Market Snapshot: Trends Driving the Trauma Products Market
+Market Snapshot: Trauma Products Market Growth and Forecast

-• Product Types: External fixation devices (hybrid, monolateral, ring fixators), hemostatic agents, internal fixation devices (bone plates, bone screws, intramedullary nails), traction equipment, wound closure technologies (skin staplers, surgical sutures, tissue adhesives)
+• Product Types: External fixation devices (including hybrid, monolateral, and ring fixators), internal fixation devices (bone plates, bone screws, intramedullary nails), hemostatic agents, traction equipment, wound closure solutions (skin staplers, surgical sutures, tissue adhesives)

 • End Users: Ambulatory surgical centers, hospitals and clinics, specialty orthopedic centers, trauma centers

-• Distribution Channels: Direct sales, distributors, online sales, retail pharmacies
+• Distribution Channels: Direct sales, distributor partnerships, online sales platforms, retail pharmacies

 • Material Types: Bioabsorbable polymers (PLGA, polyglycolic acid, polylactic acid), ceramic composites (hydroxyapatite, tricalcium phosphate), stainless steel, titanium alloys (commercially pure titanium, Ti-6Al-4V)

-• Leading Companies: Stryker Corporation, Johnson & Johnson, Zimmer Biomet Holdings, Smith & Nephew, Medtronic, B. Braun Melsungen, CONMED, Globus Medical, Integra LifeSciences, Wright Medical Group
+• Companies Profiled: Stryker Corporation, Johnson & Johnson, Zimmer Biomet Holdings, Smith & Nephew plc, Medtronic plc, B. Braun Melsungen AG, CONMED Corporation, Globus Medical, Integra LifeSciences, Wright Medical Group N.V.

 Key Takeaways for Senior Decision-Makers